-An extended essay investigating claims that Adolf Hitler's political views were directly influenced by Charles Darwin's scientific findings.
+An extended, book-length essay investigating claims that Adolf Hitler's political views were directly influenced by Charles Darwin's scientific findings.
 Using numerous primary source historical documents it is shown that this was not the case.
-Rather, the evidence points to strong commonality between Hitler's political philosophy and some influential schools of thought within fundamentalist Christianity.
+Rather, the evidence points to strong commonality between Hitler's political philosophy and some historical and contemporary influential schools of thought within fundamentalist Christianity.